U.S. flag

 • Identify the mechanism of action of pantoprazole.

-• Describe the adverse effects of pantoprazole.
+• Assess the adverse effects associated with pantoprazole administration.

 Access free multiple choice questions on this topic.